cloudevents/spec/registry/spec.md

   "epoch": UINT,

   # Repeat for each RESOURCE type in the Group
-  "RESOURCEsURL": "URL",  # URL to retrieve all nested Resources "RESOURCEsCount": INT   # Total number resources
+  "RESOURCEsUrl": "URL",  # URL to retrieve all nested Resources "RESOURCEsCount": INT   # Total number resources
 }
 ```